 B-1 APPARATUS

-B-1.1 Kjeldahl Flask – 500 ml capacity.
+B-1.1 Kjeldahl Flask — 500 ml capacity

 B-1.2 Distillation Assembly

 The assembly consists of a round-bottom flask of a 1 000 ml capacity fitted with a rubber stopper through which passes one end of the connecting bulb tube.
-The other end of the bulb tube is connected to the condenser which is attached by means of a rubber tube to a dip tube which dips into a known quantity of standard sulphuric acid or boric acid solution contained in a conical flask of 500 ml capacity, to which 3 to 4 drops of methyl red indicator solution have been added.
+The other end of the bulb tube is connected to the condenser which is attached by means of a rubber tube to a dip tube which dips into a known quantity of standard sulphuric acid or boric acid solution contained in a conical flask of 500 ml capacity to which 3 to 4 drops of methyl red indicator solution have been added.

 B-2 REAGENTS